 We will share your personal data with third parties where we are required by law, where it is necessary to administer the relationship between us or where we have another legitimate interest in doing so.

 We may pass your personal data on to third party service providers contracted to Grunberg & Co in the course of dealing with you.
-Any third parties that we may share your data with are obliged to keep your details securely, and to use them only to fulfill the service they provide you on our behalf.
-When they no longer need your data to fulfill this service, they will dispose of the details in line with Grunberg & Co’s procedures.
+Any third parties that we may share your data with are obliged to keep your details securely, and to use them only to fulfil the service they provide you on our behalf.
+When they no longer need your data to fulfil this service, they will dispose of the details in line with Grunberg & Co’s procedures.
 If we wish to pass your sensitive personal data on to a third party we will only do so once we have obtained your consent, unless we are legally required to do otherwise.

 How will Grunberg & Co use the personal data it collects about me?

 Grunberg & Co will process (collect, store and use) the information you provide in a manner compatible with the EU’s General Data Protection Regulation (GDPR).

 We will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary.
 Grunberg & Co is required to retain information in accordance with the law, such as information needed for income tax and audit purposes.
 How long certain kinds of personal data should be kept may also be governed by specific business sector requirements and agreed practices.
 Personal data may be held in addition to these periods depending on individual business needs.

 Under what circumstances will Grunberg & Co contact me?